 Fully appointed U.S. Probation and Pretrial Services Officers may be removed by the Court for unacceptable performance, misconduct, or other cause, pursuant to 18 U.S.C § 3602(a).

 Commencing on the date of entry on duty, the selectee shall complete a one-year probationary period.
 This period provides time for the employee to become acquainted with the functions of the assigned position.
-The probationary period also affords the employee’s supervisor the ability to evaluate the employees work performance, attendance, attitude, and compliance with office policies.
+The probationary period also affords the employee’s supervisor the ability to evaluate the employee’s work performance, attendance, attitude, and compliance with office policies.
 Upon discretion of the Chief U.S. Probation Officer, and taking into consideration the employee’s work experience, performance, and acclimation to their assigned tasks, the probationary period could be removed prior to one year.
-Once the selectee has successfully completed the probationary period, the provisional status will likely be removed.
+Once the selectee has successfully completed the probationary period, the provisional status will typically be removed.